 - Material owned by others.
 Authors are almost always responsible for securing permissions required for the publication of their books; check your contract under the paragraph “manuscript.”
 Please submit a text permissions inventory and art inventory and permissions summary as relevant with your final manuscript.
 We recommend that you acquaint yourself with the doctrine of fair use and request permission only where the doctrine does not apply.
 Note: Permissions to quote copyrighted song lyrics are often difficult and costly to obtain; consult your editor if you feel that some lyrics are essential to your work.
+In addition, for image permissions, request use of the image for publicity, marketing, and social media promotion with credit line; this latter request is not essential to use in your book, so the rights holder may decline, but it assists in the marketing of titles.
 When seeking permission, please request world rights for all editions and all media, including digital.
 If the rights holder does not have its own application form, please use the Press’s Reprint Permission Request letter.

 - Your own previously published material.
 Per section 201 of the current copyright law, copyright in each separate contribution to a collective work is distinct from copyright in the collective work as a whole, and vests initially in the author of the contribution.
 In the absence of an express transfer of the copyright or of any rights under it, the owner of copyright in the collective work is presumed to have acquired only the privilege of reproducing and distributing the contribution as part of that particular collective work, any revision of that collective work, and any later collective work in the same series [emphasis added].

 If any chapters or sections of the manuscript were previously published in a collective work (for example, a journal or an edited volume), please check your contract(s) to see whether you transferred any additional rights to the publisher.
 We may ask you to provide the following documentation as appropriate: